Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People: Model-based Bedding Manipulation

 To collect training data for our dynamics model, we uniformly sample linear trajectories from the action space $A$ to perturb the cloth in a given simulation rollout.
 If a randomly sampled action contains a grasp point $\bm{a}_g$ that is not over the cloth (i.e., there are no cloth points $p$ within $\lambda = 2.8 cm$ of $\bm{a}_g$ such that $\exists \bm{p'} \in P \odot (1, 1, 0): ||\bm{a}_g - \bm{p'}||_2 < \lambda$), we re-sample actions until the grasp point is valid.
 We collect a dataset of size 10,000 $(P, \bm{a}, P_f)$ pairs where $P$ is the initial cloth point cloud, $\bm{a}$ is the action, and $P_f$ is the final cloth point cloud after the action is executed.

 For each initial cloth state and action pair in the random interaction dataset, we compose a graph $G = (V, E)$ as described in Section~\ref{sec:dynamics_modeling}, where the nodes $V$ correspond to points in a processed cloth point cloud $P'$.
 To compute $P'$ from a given raw cloth point cloud $P$, we first rotate blanket points that hang over the side of the bed up to the bed plane.
-Rotating overhanging points allows us to more accurately retain the full geometry of the blanket in the graph, which only encodes the 2D position of any particular cloth point.
+Rotating overhanging points, as visualized in Fig. ~\ref{fig:pipeline}-B, allows us to more accurately retain the full geometry of the blanket in the graph, which only encodes the 2D position of any particular cloth point.
 Our methodology for applying this rotation is described in detail on our webpage.
 After rotating the overhanging cloth points, we downsample the point cloud using a 5~cm centroid voxel grid filter~\cite{rusu20113d}.
 Lastly, we project all of the cloth points to the 2D bed plane, yielding the processed point cloud $P'$.

 We train a dynamics model $F(G, \bm{a}) = \Delta \hat{V}$, based on the GNS architecture, that given an input graph $G$ that represents a cloth's initial state and a proposed action $\bm{a}$, predicts the displacement of the cloth $\Delta\hat{V}$ after execution of a cloth manipulation trajectory.
 We train our models over 250 epochs on 10,000 graphs---enough training data for performance to saturate---using the Adam optimizer with a mean squared error loss function, batch size of 100, and learning rate of 1e-4.
-Evaluation results for models trained with varying dataset sizes can be found on the project webpage.
+We evaluate our dynamics models when used in the RoBE framework for the bedding manipulation task in Section~\ref{sec:evals}.